‘What if?’ Helps us in a big way. By changing our thinking process.

 For most of us, life is an ongoing search to uncover opportunities.
 Even though they are happening all around us: all the time.
-There is a constant battle inside us, trying to figure out whether something will work, whether we would like to actually do it and whether we could actually manage doing it.
+There is a constant battle inside us, trying to figure out whether something will work, whether we would like to actually do it, and whether we could actually manage to do it.

-The common denominator through this whole process is that we are trying to manage change in our lives.
+The common denominator through this whole process is that we are trying to manage and in some cases change our lives.
 But that’s stupid.
-Trying to manage change never works, because it’s impossible to foretell what may come from change, change itself creates its own direction.
-Without knowing that direction, there is no way we can manage it.
-All we can do is create change; in doing this, we stay ahead of the change rather than trying to follow.
+Trying to manage anything, rarely if ever works, mainly because it’s impossible to foretell what may come from change, as soon as a change is made it creates its own direction going forward.
+Without knowing that direction, ahead of time, there's virtually no way we can manage it.
+All we can do is create change; in doing this, we stay ahead of the change that will happen, rather than trying to follow.

-The trick becomes not to try and do everything but to do what matters most.
+The trick becomes not to try and do everything but to do what matters most at that given point in time.
 We need to be sure that we are not majoring in minor things.
 There simply isn’t enough time to do everything.
-But there is enough time to that which is most important.
+But there is enough time to do that which is most important to us.
 We have to decide for ourselves what those things are.
 What will make the largest impact?
-W hat do we need or want the most?
-It’s not about the challenge itself, it’s about how it could impact the outcomes we are looking for.
+What do we need or want the most?
+It’s not about having a challenge, it’s about how it could impact the outcomes we are looking for.

 ‘What if?’, can help us in a big way.
 Because it helps us to change our thinking.
 It helps us to become possibility thinkers instead of reactors.
 When we open our minds to the possibilities around us by asking ‘What if?’, we are taking a problem and using our uniqueness to come up with an answer.
-We do tis by making it an exercise in fun.
+If we do this by making it an exercise of fun.
 This allows life to be a little easier to deal with.
 What usually happens is we place problems on a pedestal, ‘Oh the problem’; ‘look at the problem’.